neveleneves/webpack-full-config/README.md

 # webpack-full-config
-Full Webpack 5 config for quick development and project build
 ____
 ## Short description
 This project is a complete Webpack 5 config for fast development with dev server and to quickly build a web project by minifying CSS, JS, correctly connecting fonts and other assets files.